 We are committed to:

 - Providing quality recreational and educational opportunities

 - Enhancing the economy

 - Leading in resource conservation

 Upon review, Mather asserted the property was indeed striking, but not of national significance.
 He challenged Dr. Hardison to establish a State Park system—an idea Hardison enthusiastically embraced.
-With land donations and Legislative support, Act 276 of 1923 was passed and the Arkansas State Parks were born.
+With land donations and Legislative support, Act 276 of 1923 was passed and Arkansas State Parks was born.

 Growth came in the 1930s with vital contributions of the Civilian Conservation Corps.
 Parks were added and the CCC built facilities and infrastructure, much of which stands today.
 Then and now, State Parks were favorably received.
 The system now comprises 52 state parks on 54,400 acres, with 1,800 campsites, 208 cabins, and 5 lodges serving 8 million visitors annually.